lincoln2006/lincoln2006/README.md

 ## Hi there 👋
+I’m currently working on 2D games
+ I’m looking for help with 2d games

 <!--
 **lincoln2006/lincoln2006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.